NugrohoRahmanto/CLIC-Net/README.md

 └── meta.csv
 ```

+If you download the Kaggle version, place the extracted files so that `data_raw.npz` and `meta.csv` are directly inside the folder passed to `CLICNET_PTB_DIAGNOSTIC_RAW_ROOT`.

-If you use a different PTB Diagnostic format, adapt the loader in `notebook/1_data_preparation.ipynb` or convert the raw records into the expected `data_raw.npz` and `meta.csv` format.
+If you download the original PhysioNet PTB Diagnostic database, convert the WFDB records and metadata into the expected `data_raw.npz` and `meta.csv` layout, or adapt the loader in `notebook/1_data_preparation.ipynb`.
+The notebook currently uses the `.npz` layout because it is faster and avoids repeatedly parsing every raw WFDB record during data preparation.

 ### Recommended local data layout